Warren Gammill & Associates, P.L.

 Walmart allegedly in violation of Americans with Disabilities Act

-On behalf of Warren Gammill & Associates, P.L. | Nov 2, 2018 | Business Torts
+On Behalf of Warren Gammill & Associates, P.L. | Nov 2, 2018 | Business Torts

 The Americans with Disabilities Act (ADA) is designed to prohibit discrimination against the disabled in a number of areas, including commerce.
 Many small businesses regularly run into difficulty with ADA compliance and find lawsuits over compliance both common and cumbersome.